bupt-ai-cz/PGDF/README.md

 "](https://arxiv.org/abs/2112.01197).

 ## Citation
-If you use this code/data for your research, please cite our paper ["Sample Prior Guided Robust Model Learning to Suppress Noisy Labels
+If you use this code for your research, please cite our paper ["Sample Prior Guided Robust Model Learning to Suppress Noisy Labels
 "](https://arxiv.org/abs/2112.01197).

 ```